Intego Review: Quick Expert Summary

 Email support is available in both French and English, and the live chat is officially in English, but it has an in-built translator — so you can chat in any language you like.
 Phone and email support options are available Monday to Friday from 8:30am to 5:30pm (in each location).
 Live chat is available between 8:30am and 5:30pm US Central Time (CT).

-My experience with Intego’s email support was mixed.
-I asked for more information about VirusBarrier and the technology it uses, and received a response from a representative around 3 hours later.
-This is pretty quick for email support, and I was really happy with the detailed and informative answer.
+My experience with Intego’s email support had both positive and negative aspects.
+I sought more details about VirusBarrier and its underlying technology and was pleasantly surprised when I got a detailed response from a representative in roughly 3 hours.
+This is a pretty swift response considering it was via email, plus I was happy with the comprehensiveness of the answer.

 The response (screenshot below) was quite long-winded, and I was advised to go through the process of deleting the files manually.
 I was also told to download a third-party tool to help me with this process.
 So I wasn’t entirely satisfied with this response.